 When you arrive at the main Attendance screen, you will see a list of members to choose from.
 For large groups, there is a search box to easily find members from the long list.
 You will also see a default range of dates which lets you know attendance can be sorted by date.

 At the top right, tap on the calendar icon to set the date range you want to take attendance for.
-GroupSpot defaults attendance to the past month, but you can change that to the date range you want.
+GroupSpot defaults attendance to the past three months, but you can change that to the date range you want.
 Once you’ve filtered the dates to your preference, tap on the arrow pointing down icon to Download Results which downloads an editable CSV file.

 Taking your attendance audit one step further, tap on an individual member to check their attendance history.
 There is a summary at the top tallying results for both check-in and check-out (if turned on).
 You can also tap on each of the status buttons to filter results just for that status.